 Is it my imagination, a trick of light, or do these branches show a hopeful hint of renewed life to come?

-The land drops steeply in the northeast corner.
+The land drops steeply in the northwest corner.
 Birds busy themselves in the tangle of shrubbery and trees which straggle down the ravine.